 Before we continue, it’s important to note there is not one test to verify PCOS, and there is not one definitive solution to the syndrome.
 So, managing and controlling and curing PCOS is a very individual process.

-I’ll be giving suggestions below, but everyone with PCOS does not have to follow each and every suggestion!
+We offer suggestions below, but everyone with PCOS does not have to follow each and every suggestion!
 It is very much a DIY trial and error process to control your individual symptoms.
-So, try out some of the remedies below.
+So, try out some of the remedies provided.
 If they don’t work for you, move on to another on the list.
 Don’t get overwhelmed and think that everything listed below is a “must have” to get relief!

 Fortunately, PCOS is rarely a life-threatening condition.
 Therefore, remember that you are in control of how you manage your symptoms and you can choose a routine that works for you.